 Kathryn Enke is Chief of Staff and Lead Title IX Coordinator at the College of Saint Benedict.
 In this role, she ensures effective execution of presidential priorities and initiatives and provides strategic and confidential guidance to the president on a diverse range of institutional matters.
 She coordinates the work of the college's Board of Trustees and its committees, and, as lead Title IX coordinator, she oversees the college’s policies, practices, and training related to sexual misconduct and sex discrimination.

 Enke regularly teaches a course on personal leadership and the private college to doctoral students at the University of Minnesota, and her course materials have been made available online through the Center for Innovative Higher Education.
+She is a past chair of the National Association of Presidential Assistants in Higher Education.

 She has received three awards for leadership and service at the College of Saint Benedict and was recognized as a Rising Alumna by the College of Education and Human Development Alumni Society at the University of Minnesota in 2013.